 - It's for less than $100.
 Scammers never bother to send you a phony check for $25, as it's not worth their time.

 - You are not required to do anything but cash it and enjoy your good fortune.
 There is no follow up.

 But from the "doesn't that stink" file, fake checks that fool even savvy people.

 The Consumer Federation says beware checks and letters showing legitimate logos like Walmart, Costco, and Best Buy.

-Walmart will not contact you to be a mystery shopper.
-And no one will send you money in advance to do mystery shopping.
+They often claim you have been chosen to be a mystery shopper.
+But no one will send you money in advance to do mystery shopping.